How the Sendai Framework aims to reduce the risk of natural disasters

 You might ask yourself, if extreme weather is only getting worse (thereby potentially increasing the amount of natural disasters), how can the framework possibly achieve lower mortality despite dire circumstances?

 How individuals can help efforts targeted by the Sendai Framework

 Though the framework’s guidance is geared towards national and local governments, the framework is a tool that you can use as an individual.
-Whether it is through volunteering efforts through your government or coming up with a solution that could be implemented for IBM’s new initiative, Code and Response™, you can actually be a part of the solution!
+Whether it is through volunteering efforts through your government or coming up with a solution that could be deployed through Call for Code, you can actually be a part of the solution.

 The Sendai Framework is especially important to developers who are interested in participating in Call for Code 2019, as technology is at the core of much of our world.
 “There are a number of tools available for governments and stakeholders.
 It would be very useful if the tools are online and easy to use.
 The data from the tools could be stored online.
 Having these options will ensure access and ease of updating.”
 For developers who are interested in developing a solution to reduce the risks of natural disasters, Mr. Bhatia suggests that developers “try to understand the premise of the framework, read the preamble and look through the list of contents, and the type of stakeholders.
 Go beyond the global targets, there is much more out there!”
 Read and download the framework here: https://www.unisdr.org/we/coordinate/sendai-framework

 Now that you have a good idea of the Sendai Framework, here are some ideas as a starting point where you might consider creating solutions.
 Daniel Krook, CTO of Call for Code, states that “identifying and aiding people with reduced or restricted mobility who require special assistance (disabled, hospitalized, elderly, confined)” is one area for this year’s challenge as part of the 2019’s healthcare focus.